-THE TRANFORMATIONAL PEDAGOGY
+THE TRANSFORMATIONAL PEDAGOGY

 Principles of ‘TRUE’ Teaching:

 Lecture-teaching/Dictate-teaching may not end up in ‘real-learning’: The first principle of true teaching is that ‘nothing can be taught’.
-The teacher is not an instructor or task master; she/he is a facilitator, a helper and a guide.
+The teacher is not an instructor or taskmaster; she/he is a facilitator, a helper, and a guide.
 His business is to suggest and not to impose.
 He does not actually train the pupil's mind, he only shows him how to perfect his instruments of knowledge and helps and encourages him in the process.
 He does not impart knowledge to him; he shows him how to acquire knowledge for himself.
 He does not call forth the knowledge that is within; he only shows him where it lies and how it can be habituated to rise to the surface...

 One’s own mind and desire must participate in one’s own growth: The second principle is that ‘the mind has to be consulted in its own growth'.
 The idea of hammering the child into the shape desired by the parent or teacher is a barbarous and ignorant superstition.
-It is she/he himself who must be induced to expand in accordance with his own nature....
+It is she/he himself who must be induced to expand in accordance with his own nature...
 Everyone has in him something divine, something his own, a chance of perfection and strength in however small a sphere which God offers him to take or refuse.
-The task is to find it, develop it and use it.
+The task is to find it, develop it, and use it.
 The chief aim of education should be to help the growing soul to draw out that in itself which is best and make it perfect for a noble use.

-- Teaching-Learning based on Multiple Intelligences: Howard Gardner's Theory of Multiple Intelligences honors and promotes the development of all seven avenues of intelligence in young children - Verbal/Linguistic, Logical/Mathematical.
+Teaching-Learning based on Multiple Intelligences: Howard Gardner's Theory of Multiple Intelligences honors and promotes the development of all seven avenues of intelligence in young children - Verbal/Linguistic, Logical/Mathematical.
 Musical, Visual/Spatial, Kinesthetic, Interpersonal & Intrapersonal This approach provides a framework to identify how children learn; to build on their strongest assets; to help them become more intelligent by exposing them to a variety of ways of learning; to better individualize for their interests and needs; and to use teaching strategies that make learning more efficient, successful, and enjoyable for all children.
 We aim to foster meaningful learning experiences by using multiple teaching tools and strategies and by building positive, supportive relationships with children, through environments that offer a variety of stimulating, hands-on materials and by developing classrooms and other learning spaces as learning centers that provide natural opportunities to move, be active and fully engaged in either solo or small group experiences.

-Learning cannot be in isolation.
-The subjectivity of learning calls for different perspectives and view-points to learn and critically analyze in the context of the real world around.
+Learning through Integrated & Interdisciplinary study-projects: Learning cannot be in isolation.
+The subjectivity of learning calls for different perspectives and viewpoints to learn and critically analyze in the context of the real world around.
 They become better able to make things happen.
-Integrated and Interdisciplinary study projects offer opportunities for learners to bring together perspectives from different disciplines and thereby reach at the problem-solving to several important issues, concerns and situations which do not have tailor-made solutions but whose solutions need to be researched and explored creatively.
+Integrated and Interdisciplinary study projects offer opportunities for learners to bring together perspectives from different disciplines and thereby reach the problem-solving to several important issues, concerns, and situations that do not have tailor-made solutions but whose solutions need to be researched and explored creatively.

-- Educating the ‘Whole Individual’ not just training the ‘mind’: It educates the ‘whole self’ and not just teaches merely the ‘syllabi’ to its students.
-It intends to meet the needs of the individual child, nurture her unique learning style and help her acquire skills and knowledge to enjoy a lifetime of discovery and learning.
+Educating the ‘Whole Individual’ not just training the ‘mind’: It educates the ‘whole self’ and not just teaches merely the ‘syllabi’ to its students.
+It intends to meet the needs of the individual child, nurture her unique learning style, and help her acquire skills and knowledge to enjoy a lifetime of discovery and learning.
 The learner-centered environment at school acts as a great teacher.
 It informs and engages the viewer.

-- A ‘thinking’ & ‘challenging’ curriculum: With extensive community service, a well- developed leadership program and a variety of co-curricular activities, the hallmarks of the kind of education we offer at JMIS; we would like our children to grow into thinking individuals, capable of taking responsibility for the choices and decisions they make as that would determine the quality of life they would lead in future
+A ‘thinking’ & ‘challenging’ curriculum: With extensive community service, a well- developed leadership program, and a variety of co-curricular activities, the hallmarks of the kind of education we offer at JMIS; we would like our children to grow into thinking individuals, capable of taking responsibility for the choices and decisions they make as that would determine the quality of life they would lead in future.